 Epic is a global nonprofit startup which provides solutions to make giving the norm.
 Epic leverages impact and giving

 This week, New Classrooms held its third annual Geek Out, a gathering of supporters and advocates for personalized learning.
 The evening event included a dynamic lineup of speakers, and we’re excited to share some of the highlights.
 Today’s post features the prepared remarks from Jamaal Bowman, the founding

 Recommended Reads is a roundup of interesting news, articles, and insights curated by the team at New Classrooms.

-Receive personalized learning news and updates every month.
+Get personalized learning news and updates delivered to your inbox.